Audio system measurements: Digital

 In Pulse-code modulation audio, the bit depth is the number of bits of information in each sample.
 Quantization, a process used in digital audio sampling, creates an error in the reconstructed signal.
-The Signal-to-quantization-noise ratio is a multiple of the bit depth.
+The Signal-to-quantization-noise ratio is a function of the bit depth.

 Audio CDs use a bit depth of 16-bits, while DVD-Video and Blu-ray discs can use 24-bit audio.
 The maximum dynamic range of a 16-bit system is about 96 dB, while for 24 bit it is about 144 dB.

-Dither can be used in audio mastering to randomize the quantization error, and some dither systems use Noise shaping to spectral shape of the quantization noise floor.
-The use of shaped dither can increase the effective dynamic range of 16-bit audio to around 120 dB.

-To calculate the maximum theoretical dynamic range of a digital system (Signal-to-quantization-noise ratio (SQNR)) use the following algorithm for bit depth Q:
+To calculate the maximum theoretical dynamic range of a digital system (Signal-to-quantization-noise ratio, SQNR), use the following algorithm for bit depth Q: